-- Demonstrate a comprehension of the fundamental concepts, theories and models necessary to the understanding of the biological sciences. - Demonstrate the ability to integrate the disciplines within the sciences and mathematics in order to critically approach and evaluate theories, analyze data, and solve problems. - Understand and apply scientific methodologies through the formulation of hypotheses, use of current research technologies and statistical applications, and the evaluation and presentation of results. - Effectively communicate their approach to data analysis and problem solving in both written and oral form. - Demonstrate a comprehension of the historical context and development of the biological sciences over the years. - Explore science, faith and their integral relationship with the ethical, moral and spiritual issues of our society.
+- Demonstrate a comprehension of the fundamental concepts, theories, language and historical context of the biological sciences. - Demonstrate the ability to integrate the disciplines within the sciences and mathematics in order to critically approach and evaluate theories, quantitatively analyze data, and solve problems. - Understand and apply scientific methodologies through the formulation of hypotheses, use of current research technologies and statistical applications, and the evaluation and presentation of results. - Effectively communicate their approach to data analysis and problem solving in both written and oral form. - Demonstrate the use of basic technical skills related to the practice of biology. - Articulate their worldview of the integral relationship science and faith have in relation to the ethical, moral and spiritual issues of our society.